apache/geode-examples/lucene/README.md

     Note the statistic show the fields that are indexed and the Lucene analyzer used for each field.
 In the next example we will specify a different Lucene analyzer for each field.
 Additional statistics listed are the number of documents (region entries) indexed, number of entries committed as well as the number of queries executed for each Lucene index.

-4. Shut down the cluster
+4. Exit gfsh and shut down the cluster

+        gfsh>exit
         $ gfsh run --file=scripts/stop.gfsh

 5. Clean up any generated directories and files so this example can be rerun.